merwane/shield/README.md

-Shield is an encrypted data vault software that runs on RPi.
-It can be unlocked physically using a RFID card.
+Shield is a personal file server that runs on RPi.